The laws for renting with a pet

 Queensland

-Before renting a property, a tenant should seek permission from the property manager/owner to keep a pet.
+Before renting a property, a tenant is required to seek permission from the property manager/owner to keep a pet.
+There are clear rules in relation to renter’s requests for pets and a list of grounds a lessor, agent or provider can refuse your request.

 A separate pet bond cannot be charged.